 - Skintact sticky electrodes

-- Three EMG/ECG Snap Electrodes — one ground and two sensors.
+- Three EMG/ECG Snap Electrode Cables — one ground and two sensors.

 - OpenBCI GUI

-- Connect two snap electrodes to the top and bottom N1P pins.
+- Connect two snap electrode cables to the top and bottom N1P pins of the Cyton.

-If using the Ganglion board, please check your set-up with these following steps A to C, noting that on the Ganglion board there are 4 channels available, but in this 3-Lead ECG tutorial we will show you how to use one channel (to start off with!).
+If using the Ganglion board, please refer to the following steps A to C, noting that on the Ganglion board there are up to 4 channels available, but in this 3-Lead ECG tutorial we will show you how to use one channel (to start off with!).

 A) The four switches on the Ganglion should be in the default UP position.

-B) Your ground electrode should be connected to the bottom D_G pin (Driven Ground).
+B) One snap electrode cable should be connected to the bottom D_G pin (Driven Ground) of the Ganglion board.
 The bottom row of pins is closer to the flat surface on which your Ganglion is placed.

-C) Each channel needs two electrodes - one connected to the top pin 1 of the Ganglion, and one electrode cable to the bottom pin 1 of the Ganglion.
-FYI, for future reference, you can use pins 1-4 for up to four sampling locations on the chest to the input channels 1 through 4.
-Thus, nine cables, including the ground electrode in step B, are needed to use all four channels of the Ganglion board to obtain ECG.
+C) To get one channel of data, connect one electrode cable to the top pin 1 of the Ganglion, and one electrode cable to the bottom pin 1 of the Ganglion.
+FYI, for future reference, you can use pins 1-4 for up to four channels of data.
+Nine cables, including the ground electrode in step B, are needed if you want to use all four channels of the Ganglion board.

-After making these connections, snap the Skintact sticky electrodes into the snap electrode.
+After making these connections, snap the Skintact sticky electrodes into the snap electrode cable.
 Then, remove the backing tape and apply the electrode to the skin.
-For safety reasons, make sure to attach the electrode to the cable before applying to the skin.
+For safety reasons, make sure to snap the sticky electrode onto its cable before applying the sticky electrode to your skin.

-- Connect the ground electrode to a bony part of the chest, such as the sternum.
+- Stick the ground electrode to a bony part of the chest, such as the sternum.

-- Connect top and bottom N1P pin on the Cyton (+1 and -1 pins on the Ganglion) to opposite sides of your chest.
+- Connect top and bottom N1P pin on the Cyton (if using Ganglion, connect +1 and -1 pins) to opposite sides of your chest.

 By doing this, we are instructing the data to measure the electric potential difference across your chest, which will in turn display your heart signals.

 Once you have the GUI open, turn off all channels that are not connected to electrodes by toggling the numbered data streams in the Time Series widget.
 If using the Cyton board, additionally go to hardware settings and turn SRB2 OFF for all of the channels that you are streaming data from.